ishani-narwankar/ishani-narwankar.github.io/_projects/01-sealrobot.md

 </p>

 ## **Introduction**
--Context: importance of seal whiskers in biological sensing and how project translates these functions into robotics
+- Context: importance of seal whiskers in biological sensing and how project translates these functions into robotics
 - Objective: build a system to test and analyze soft robotic whisker sensor arrays' behavior in controlled conditions
 <br>
 <!-- project flow section here: map building -> digital waypoint -> waypoint navigation -> obstacle avoidance -->